 6.Two internal theory examinations are conducted in every paper for 20 marks.
 The average marks are awarded finally.
-In addition, two marks are awarded for two assignments in each paper and three marks are awarded for seminar presentation.
+In addition, Five marks are awarded for two assignments in each paper..
 There is no minimum pass mark for internal exams.